 GENERAL SIDEWALK SAFETY & COURTESY

-Residents in Stonebridge Ranch use City sidewalk hike and bike sidewalks for a variety of purposes, including jogging, walking, pushing children in strollers, exercising pets, etc. Some of us may have different ideas about what constitutes sidewalk etiquette, so we’ve compiled a general list of ways to be kind to your neighbors.
+Residents in Stonebridge Ranch use City sidewalks for a variety of purposes, including jogging, walking, pushing children in strollers, exercising pets, etc. Some of us may have different ideas about what constitutes sidewalk etiquette, so we’ve compiled a general list of ways to be kind to your neighbors.
 The more we look out for each other, the safer and happier we’ll all be when using shared walkways!